Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

     FROM sales;
 ```

-WE CAN WRAP SELECT QUERIES IN PARENTHESIS just like in Excel!
+> Note: We can wrap SELECT QUERIES in parenthesis just like in Excel!
 (
 SELECT AVG(commrate) From Slspers -- RESULT: 0.037
 )